-1. Truly to celebrate the fact that,
+1. To celebrate that,

 after the solstice, daylight hours will increase for 182 days in a row.
-Longer,
+Longer, brighter days are so welcome on December 21.

 2. To relax, escape the malls and shopping.
 To see friends and

 be peaceful and natural during a crowded season.
+Hey, it's a celebration with great people on a great day!

 planet and - of course - the workings of the solar system.
 To be conscious and appreciative of it